 Council raises awareness on the road rules and provides information on how to use our roads and paths more safely.

 - Review the top 10 misunderstood road rules.

-- Probably the most misunderstood is roundabouts.
-Watch this short video
+- Probably the two most misunderstood are.
+Watch short videos on these rules:

 The information on this page is correct at the time of posting and is reviewed periodically.